tinode/chat/docs/API.md

 * Delete: `D`, permission to hard-delete messages; only owners can completely delete topics
 * Owner: `O`, user is the topic owner; the owner can assign any other permission to any topic member, change topic description, delete topic; topic may have a single owner only; some topics have no owner

+When a user subscribes to a topic or starts a chat with another user, the access permissions are either set explicitly or assigned by default `defacs`.
+Access permissions can be modified by sending `{set}` messages.

+A client may set explicit permissions in `{sub}` and `{set}` messages.
+If the permissions are missing or set to an empty string (not `N`!), Tinode will use default permissions `defacs` assigned earlir.
+If no default permissions are found, the authenticated users in group topics will receive a `JRWPS` access, in P2P topics will get `JRWPA`; anonymous users will receive `N` (no access) which means every subscription request must be explicitly approved by the topic manager.

+Default access is defined for two categories of users: authenticated and anonymous.
+The default access value is applied as a "given" permission to all new subscriptions.
 Topic's default access is established at the topic creation time by `{sub.desc.defacs}` and can be subsequently modified by the owner by sending `{set}` messages.
-Default access is defined for two categories of users: authenticated and anonymous.
-This value is applied as a default "given" permission to all new subscriptions.

-Client may replace explicit permissions in `{sub}` and `{set}` messages with an empty string to tell Tinode to use default permissions.
-If client specifies no default access permissions at topic creation time, authenticated users will receive a `RWP` permission, anonymous users will receive an empty permission which means every subscription request must be explicitly approved by the topic manager.

-Access permissions can be assigned on a per-user basis by `{set}` messages.
+Likewise, user's default access is established at the account creation time by `{acc.desc.defacs}` and can be modified by the user by sending a `{set}` message to `me` topic.

 ## Topics